Financial responsibilities of father on divorce

 Table of Contents

-What are the financial responsibilities of a father on divorce?
+What are the financial responsibilities of a father for a child?

 The period drama Bridgerton, the runaway success of the winter, has had viewers enthralled by a society where strict obligations and responsibilities see many of the characters living with an ever-present prospect of being forced into marriage to avoid the shame associated with being intimate outside of wedlock.